ROA (artist): Europe

 In August 2012 ROA took part in the See No Evil street art festival in Bristol, England, creating a two-storey high fox on the side of a building.

 In 2013, ROA participated in the MAUS project in Málaga, which aimed to provide Soho, a district of the city known as "The Arts District", with a valuable legacy in contemporary cultural heritage.
 ROA created two artworks in this district, a graffiti of a chameleon and a mural depicting rodents trying to escape.

 North America

 ROA painted a mural in Los Angeles of a rat's lifecycle at the now shuttered New Puppy Gallery in 2010.
 The mural was whitewashed in 2022.

 ROA painted a mural in El Barrio, East Harlem, New York City for the MonumentArt Festival.
 The mural is located in Lexington Gardens on 108th Street and Lexington Avenue.
 Typical of Roa's work, the black and white composition features several animals.
 The work was commissioned to celebrate the neighborhood's culture, history, and imagination.

 ROA is also responsible for painting "The Sleeping Bears" in Rochester, NY as part of a collaboration with local organization Wall\Therapy.
 The bears experienced public backlash due to their frequently lewd interpretation, and were later vandalized in the summer of 2021.

 ROA painted a robin bird mural at Albert's Garden on Second Street in the East Village of New York City.

+In October 2014, ROA painted a horned lizard mural on a building in downtown Las Vegas for the Life Is Beautiful Music & Art Festival.
+The mural was painted over in November 2023.